MufradMahmud19/Grade_Checker_UniOulu/README.md

 # 🎓 CGPA Calculator (University of Oulu Grading System)

 A simple **CGPA Calculator** built with **FastAPI** (backend) and **HTML + JavaScript** (frontend).
-It allows users to enter their grades and calculates CGPA based on the **University of Oulu's grading system**.
+I made it just for fun! 🤓 It allows users to enter their grades and calculates CGPA manually based on the **University of Oulu's grading system**.

 🚀 **Live Calculation**: No need for manual calculations—just enter your grades, and get results instantly!